 The DJs designed the sound system to be amazing (it was named 2nd best in the country), and they draw a diverse group of artists to the club: European, American and Australian electronic groups, big-name DJs, underground rappers and old school hip-hop legends.
 Often names that could play bigger venues opt for the intimate (500 person capacity) club, and I’ve never been disappointed by a show there.
 They’ve also recently started hosting shows organized by the nearby 9:30 Club, which is too big for some smaller but still popular acts.

-I’ve also had a blast at the dance parties they frequently host, sometimes with themes (say 90s alt rock) or sometimes the latest electronic club jams.
-They also host a monthly Moombahton Massive, named for a genre of electronica created by local DJ Dave Nada, who also plays a lot at the club.
+I’ve also had a blast at the dance parties they frequently host, sometimes with themes (say 90s alt-rock) or sometimes the latest electronic and dance jams.

 On the more practical side, there’s a bar on either end of the club, making it easy to get drinks, and prices are generally reasonable for drinks and for shows – no food except chips, however.